rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 ## Troubleshooting

-Sometimes, the network service will start after sssd, that cause trouble with authentification.
+Sometimes, the network service will start after sssd, that cause trouble with authentication.

 No AD users will be able to connect until you restarted the service.